haozhen315/CCAM-China-Catchment-Attributes-and-Meteorology-dataset/README.md

-# CCCAM: Contiguous China Catchment Attributes and Meteorology
+# CBAM: China Basin Attributes and Meteorology dataset

 Accompanying code for our paper: